ohyo-io/wampire/BACKERS.md

 #### What's is Patreon?

-Funds donated via Patreon go directly to support Dudochkin You's full-time work on Wampire.
+Funds donated via Patreon go directly to support Dudochkin's full-time work on Wampire.
 Your name/logo will receive proper recognition and exposure by donating on either platform.